• Skip to main content

 Healthcare professionals largely follow the medical model, which sees disability as a burden to be overcome.

 In contrast, the social model views society as the issue.
 The real problems are the things that prohibit people with disabilities from living normally.
-These include buildings without ramps, or conferences without American Sign Language (ASL) interpreters.
+These include buildings without ramps or conferences without American Sign Language (ASL) interpreters.
 Only within recent years has psychology begun to consider disability through the social model.

 Disability and Mental Health

 Disability impacts approximately 26% of the American population.
 It affects many things, such as our ability to move, think, and communicate.
-It can appear as a physical challenges (Spina bifida) or a psychological struggle (bipolar disorder).
+It can appear as a physical challenge (Spina bifida) or a psychological struggle (bipolar disorder).
 A disability can be lifelong or temporary.

 In mental health, disability as a topic receives less attention than subjects about any other minority group.
 Studies show that psychology students at both the undergraduate and graduate levels are not properly educated on how to best work with people who have disabilities.
 Nor do they receive guidance on how to make services more accessible.
 There are a few exceptions to this, such as coursework involving children with developmental disabilities.